erde-lang/erde-lang.github.io/src/docs/reference.md

 greet({ name = 'world' })
 ```

 ## Scopes

 Scopes apply to both normal declarations and function declarations.
 Their syntax
-is equivalent to Lua, although additional keywords have been added.
+is the same as Lua, but Erde adds the additional `global` and `module` scope
+keywords.

 ### local